plone/plone.tiles/README.rst

 to help turn a data dictionary into a query string and turn a `request.form` dict into a data dict that complies with a tile's schema interface.

+In addition to the default tile configuration sources (transient query strings for ITile and persistent annotations for IPersistentTile), it is possible to define custom tile configuration sources by registering dictionary like ITileDataStorage-adapter for your context, request and tile interface.
+Will be accessed dictionary like by tile data managers with tile id and its data dictionary.

 Creating a Simple Tile
 ----------------------